connexcs/docs/docs/customer-portal.md

 4. Enter the Email address, this email address will be used for login
 5. Check the Auto generate password box if you would like the password to be generated online and the generated password will be sent via email.
 Unchecking the box will let you manually set the password
-6. You may enter any information on public notes, these notes will be displayed on the customer portal when logged in.
-The private notes are limited to display only on the control panel, these notes will not be displayed on the customer portal.
+6. You may enter any information on public notes here.
+The notes will be displayed on the customer portal after login.
+Private notes only display in the control panel.
-7. Click Save
+7. Click **`Save`**

  ![alt text][contacts-2]

-You or your customers can use these credentials to login to the customer portal.
+These credentials can be used by providers and customers to log into the Customer Portal.

 [domain]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/new-images/168.png "Domain"